-These clusters exhibit differences in geology and formation, as well as having individual cultural characteristics and language.
+These clusters exhibit differences in geology and formation and have individual cultural characteristics and language.

 Thirteen of the inhabited islands are located within the protected zone, as outlined in the Torres Strait Treaty.
 The Treaty allows for a cooperative approach to managing the traditional movements of traditional inhabitants across the Torres Strait protected area.